 And for green with gold flecks, warm browns, purples or burgundy will work beautifully:

 Hazel eyes are an interesting special case.
-Hazel eyes are actually two colors, either green and brown, or green and blue.
+Hazel eyes are two colors, either green and brown or green and blue.
 You can choose to bring out one or the other shade.

 If your eyes are a combination of green and blue, you can choose to bring the green out with burgundies or purples.
 Or you can highlight the blue by selecting warm, coppery orange tones:

-On the other hand, if your eyes are a combination of green and brown, the most interesting color is the green.
-Bring that out with warm browns, burgundies and purples:
+On the other hand, if your eyes combine green and brown, the most interesting color is green.
+Bring that out with warm browns, burgundies, and purples:

-As you can see from this, in every case, the complementary colors, the ones directly across the color wheel from your eye color, are the ones that will best bring out your eye color.
+In every case, the complementary colors, the shades directly opposite your eye color on the color wheel, are the ones that will bring out your eye color.
 These will always be the best choice for a simple look.
 That's true whether you are just going to the market or want to glam it up for a night on the town.

 The Bigger Picture

-The ivory-beige tones are on the left, moving from lightest ivory at the top to darkest beige on the bottom.
+The ivory-beige tones are on the left, moving from the lightest ivory at the top to the darkest beige at the bottom.
 And bronze-ebony, in the same order on the right.
 On either side, we've placed some blushes/colors that would work well with that skin tone.

-If you're looking for a completely natural look, then the best way to find the right color of blush for your skin tone is to look at your face after you have done some exercise.
+If you're looking for a completely natural look, then the best way to find the right color of blush for your skin tone is to look at your face after doing some exercise.
 Your face will be red, and that color of red is the shade you want for your blush.
-The photo below shows some good and some not so good blushes for the ivory-beige range of skin tones:
+The photo below shows some good and some not-so-good blushes for the ivory-beige range of skin tones:

-The colors from 1-5 are soft, warm peaches and pinks, which will go beautifully with any of the skin tones in the ivory-beige category.
-If you want more intensity, you might find yourself tempted by dark shades such as 7, 8 or 9.
-The problem with using dark shades on ivory-beige skins is that they can look like bruises, or create a "muddy" look.
-So for more intensity, try brighter, not darker, using something like shade 6.
+The colors from 1-5 are soft, warm peaches and pinks, which will go beautifully with any skin tones in the ivory-beige category.
+If you want more intensity, you might feel the temptation of dark shades like 7, 8, or 9.
+The problem with using dark shades on ivory-beige skins is that they can look like bruises or create a "muddy" look.
+For more intensity, go brighter, not darker, using something like shade 6.

-If we move some of these colors over to our bronze-ebony side, you can see that all the darker tones (7, 8, 9) suddenly look amazing, while the pink shade (3) just looks ashy.
-Ashiness is the big danger with bronze-ebony skin.
-The only color here that manages to work with both is the apricot (6), probably because of its brightness:
+If we move some of these colors over to our bronze-ebony side, you can see that all the darker tones (7, 8, 9) suddenly look amazing, while the pink shade (3) looks ashy.
+Ashiness is the danger with bronze-ebony skin.
+Of all these colors, the only one that could work with both is the apricot (6), probably because of its brightness:

-If you're a bronze-ebony girl and want to use lighter shades, try ones with a bit of shimmer or glow to them.
-That will help to prevent them from appearing so ashy.
+If you're a bronze-ebony girl and want to use lighter shades, try ones with a bit of shimmer or glow.
+The shimmery brightness keeps them from looking ashy.

-The first thing to remember about lipstick color is that it has a huge effect on peoples perception of your lip size.
+The color of the lipstick can make your lips look smaller or larger.
 Darker shades will make your lips look smaller.
-You can use this to advantage if you feel your lips are too large, but if you already have smaller lips, either avoid darker shades or (if you are like me) over-draw them substantially more than you would with a lighter shade of lipstick.
+You can use this to your advantage if you feel your lips are too large, but if you already have small lips, either avoid darker shades or over-draw them substantially more than you would with a lighter lipstick.

-With beige-ivory skin, using a shade of lipstick which is too dark for your complexion can make your whole face look older.
-It's different with bronze-ebony skin since the contrast between the skin and the lipstick is so much less.
+With beige-ivory skin, using a shade of lipstick that is too dark for your complexion can make your whole face look older.
+That won't happen with bronze-ebony skin since the contrast between the skin and the lipstick is much less.

-For both ranges of skin tones, I recommend starting out with a brighter color that suits your skin-tone.
-I know nude lips are popular, and I love them myself, but they are harder to do than you might think.
+For both ranges of skin tones, I recommend starting with a brighter color that suits your skin tone.
+I know nude lips are popular, and I love them, but they are harder to do than you might think.
 Go for a bright shade and be pretty.

-Obviously skin tone is important.
+Obviously, skin tone is important.
 A brown shade can look amazing on bronze-ebony, not so much for ivory-beige.
 For both skin tone ranges, I find warmer colors more flattering.
-If you are ivory-beige, you can wear a cool pink lipstick.
-But give warm pink a try, and I think you will like it better.
-For bronze-ebony, the same advice applies - pick a warm version of one of the darker shades of lipstick.
+If you are ivory-beige, you can wear cool pink lipstick.
+But give warm pink a try; I think you will like it better.
+The same advice applies to bronze-ebony - pick a warm version of one of the darker lipstick shades.

-If you're just not sure what lipstick to use and want to play it safe, then pick a warm color that is 2-3 shades darker than your natural skin tone.
+If you're just unsure what lipstick to use and want to play it safe, then pick a warm color 2-3 shades darker than your natural skin tone.
 Use that as a base and then experiment.
 Lipsticks are addictive, and I have way too many.
 You probably will too.

 That's it.
-I know there was a lot of information in this article, but I hope it helped you out.
-Do let me know if there's anything that's not clear or missing, so I can fix it.
-To do that, just message me on Twitter
+I know there was a lot of information in this article, but I hope it helped you.
+Do let me know if there's anything that's not clear or missing so that I can fix it.
+I always love hearing from you!